-Utah's Intergenerational Poverty (IGP) Initiative
+Utah's Intergenerational Poverty Initiative

-To reduce the number of Utah families in the cycle of poverty, improving their quality of life and helping them become economically stable.
+GOAL: Reduce the number of Utah families in the cycle of poverty, improving their quality of life and helping them become economically stable.